Sortland Municipality: General information

 The municipality of Sortland was established in 1841 when it was separated from the large Hadsel Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1963, the Holm area (population: 65) along the Gavlfjorden was transferred from Langenes Municipality to Sortland Municipality.
 Also on that date, the area around the inner and western part of the Eidsfjorden (population: 1,360) was transferred from Hadsel Municipality to Sortland Municipality.

 On 1 January 2000, the area surrounding the Godfjorden was transferred from Kvæfjord Municipality (and Troms county) to Sortland Municipality (and Nordland county).

-Name
+Name and etymology

 The municipality (originally the parish) is named after the old Sortland farm (Svortuland) since the first Sortland Church was built there.
 The first element is Svort which is the genitive case of the local river name Svorta.
 The river name is derived from svartr which means "black" or "dark".
 The last element is land which means "land" or "farm".

+There are several theories as to the origin of the name, one of the most popular is that it named from the black fertile soil.
+Some deny that the first element of the name "Sort" is derived from the color black and instead insist on the origin coming from the native Sami place name "Soarta", which is a theory favored by the local historian Johan Borgos.
+Another theory is that the name came from the viking age, where it is thought to have meant "Land of the black birds" referring to the area people would hunt and catch small black birds like the Common blackbird (Svarttrost).
+This is a theory proposed by author and newspaper editor Ronny Jarl Jensen who points to Svortland in Bømlo Municipality, Vestland county as having a similar etymology.

 On 2 May 2017, the national government approved a resolution to add a co-equal, official Sami language name for the municipality: Suortá.
 The spelling of the Sami language name changes depending on how it is used.
 It is called Suortá when it is spelled alone, but it is Suorttá suohkan when using the Sami language equivalent to "Sortland municipality".